Skip to content

 Make sure that you are using the latest version of Docker.
 The ones provided via apt and yum may be outdated and cause errors.

-By default, Docker will pull the image from Docker Hub if it is not available locally.
+By default, Docker pulls the image from Docker Hub if it is not available locally.

-To run the latest Percona Server for MongoDB 5.0 in a Docker container, use the following command:
+To run the latest Percona Server for MongoDB 5.0 in a Docker container, run the following command as the root user or via sudo:

 $ docker run -d --name psmdb --restart always \